 Pitched Tuner allows you to tune your instrument using the microphone on your Android device.

 When you first open the app you can choose your preferred note naming convention.
-This can be changed later from the Settings menu.
+This can be changed later from the Preferences menu.

-The settings menu can be accessed by pressing the menu icon in the top left hand corner of the main screen.
+The Preferences menu can be accessed by pressing the menu icon in the top left hand corner of the main screen.

 Here you can set: